 - 1. The company uses a purchase policy for all materials including raw materials; this is based on the sustainable development strategy.
 It implies that no human rights are violated, and that no products that are associated with animal experiments (as far as legally compatible) are used.
 It is based on the principles of sufficiency, efficiency and consistency. - 2.
-If there is a commodity which can be sourced from fair trade, fair production or fair wild collection (fairwild, fairforlife, forlife, UEBT, Fair Trade, naturland fair, Rapunzel Hand-in-Hand) which meets the quality requirements, this is preferably used.
-From the beginning of their certification, the company searches the websites of the respective standards for the desired commodity.
+The company uses a purchasing guideline for all materials and starting materials that is based on the sustainability strategy.
+It includes that no human rights are violated, ILO requirements are complied with, and no products related to animal testing (with the exception of those required by law) are used. - 3.
+If there is an alternative commodity which and